A wellbeing guide for comms professionals

 Serena has been building and managing online communities for eleven years.
 She is currently working to oversee Dementia Talking Point, a peer support community for Alzheimer’s Society.
 As part of this work, Serena has received training from the Helplines Partnership and Samaritans to support vulnerable people and those facing difficult situations.
 Prior to this, Serena worked in PR at a cancer charity.
 She also has a CIPR qualification in Public Relations.

-Similarly being able to refer to tools like the Samaritans’ Listening Wheel can be useful in terms of providing structural support when dealing with challenging situations and difficult conversations.
+Similarly being able to refer to tools like the Samaritans’ Listening Wheel can be useful.
+Especially in terms of providing structural support when dealing with challenging situations and difficult conversations.

 Staff across the board at Samaritans make use of this handy tool to teach them to “actively listen” as it reminds them how techniques such as open questions, reflection and summarising can help guide then through the conversations they are having.